andaccolak/andaccolak/README.md

 ###

 <h2 align="left">I graduated from Adnan Menderes University with a degree in Electrical and Electronics Engineering.
-I am<br> determined to pursue a career in full-stack web development and have specialized in this technology with<br> C#, .Net/.Net Core, WPF, XAML, JavaScript, HTML, CSS, and Node.js.
-I have gained competence in both<br> frontend and backend development of web and windows applications and have the ability to develop these<br> dimensions efficiently.
-I am confident in presenting innovations in projects, and I am developing myself in this<br> field.
-I aim to plan critical workflows and team collaboration skills effectively and efficiently in software<br> development processes.
+I am determined to pursue a career in full-stack web development and have specialized in this technology with C#, .Net/.Net Core, WPF, XAML, JavaScript, HTML, CSS, and Node.js.
+I have gained competence in both frontend and backend development of web and windows applications and have the ability to develop these dimensions efficiently.
+I am confident in presenting innovations in projects, and I am developing myself in this field.
+I aim to plan critical workflows and team collaboration skills effectively and efficiently in software development processes.
 My goal is to produce creative and effective applications in the technology sector.<br><br><br>colakandac@gmail.com</h2>

 ###